Abdullah0x0/alien-invasion/README.md

 # Cosmic Conflict - OS Concepts Game

-A platform combat game where players fight against waves of aliens, demonstrating practical implementations of operating system concepts through game mechanics.
+## Game Summary

+*Cosmic Conflict* is a platform combat game where players face waves of alien enemies while embodying real-world OS principles through gameplay.
+Every mechanic—from enemy spawning to power-up management—is backed by multiprocessing, threading, IPC, and synchronization, giving players an interactive lens into how operating systems function under the hood.

 ## Gameplay Preview